setinski/Sieving-For-Codes/README.md

 ## Project's dependencies

-Both the heuristic validation experiments as well  and Python 3.
+Both the asymptotic analysis and the heuristic validation experiments require Python 3.
 In addition to that, the heuristics validation experiments require CPU that supports Advanced Vector Extensions (AVX).

 ## Build the siveisd library (for Linux distributions)
 <pre translate="no" dir="ltr" is-upgraded="">make